 If a bone or artifact must be consolidated in the field before removing it, use the minimum required and record where specifically it was applied so it can be avoided or removed when later sampled in the lab.
-Always note the possible presence of a consolidant when submitting the material to a C lab.
-Likewise, always assume any material held in museum collections has something applied to it.
+Always note the possible presence of a consolidant when submitting the material to a 14C lab.